Platform-OS/platformos-documentation/pages/reference/authorization-policy/index.md

 permalink: /reference/authorization-policy/
 ---

 Authorization policies allows you to restrict access to forms and pages in a flexible way.
 Each form and page can have multiple policies attached to it.

-Policy is parsed using Liquid.
+Each policy is parsed using Liquid and system will check them in order of their appearance in the `authorization_policies` key.

 If the content of the policy evaluates to anything other than `true`, policy is considered violated and the system will not proceed with executing action (like submitting a form or render a page).